With Treatment

 Services provided:

-Virginia Hospital Center is an inpatient rehabilitation center in Arlington, Virginia that is situated in the 22205 zip code.
-Virginia Hospital Center provides Self-help groups, Recovery coaches and Mental health services.
-It provides services to women and men.
+Virginia Hospital Center is an inpatient rehab center in Arlington, VA that is located in the 22205 zip code.
+Virginia Hospital Center offers Self-help groups, Mental health services and Case management.
+It offers treatment to women and men.

 Address: 1701 North George Mason Drive, Arlington, VA 22205 in Arlington County